Chandler Davis: Mathematics

-Davis' principal research investigations involved linear algebra and operator theory in Hilbert spaces.
+Davis's principal research investigations involved linear algebra and operator theory in Hilbert spaces.
 Furthermore, he made contributions to numerical analysis, geometry, and algebraic logic.
 He is one of the eponyms of the Davis–Kahan theorem and Bhatia–Davis inequality (along with Rajendra Bhatia).
 The Davis–Kahan–Weinberger dilation theorem is one of the landmark results in the dilation theory of Hilbert space operators and has found applications in many different areas.
 A PhD thesis titled "Backward Perturbation and Sensitivity Analysis of Structured Polynomial Eigenomial Eigenvalue Problem" is dedicated to this theorem.
 Davis wrote around eighty research papers in mathematics.

 Davis was a professor in the mathematics department of University of Michigan, working alongside Wilfred Kaplan.
-In the Mathematics Genealogy Project, he is listed as having 15 PhD (1964-2001), and 213 PhD descendants of his former doctoral students, with 107 being of them from his student John Benedetto (PhD 1964).
+In the Mathematics Genealogy Project, he is listed as having 15 PhD (1964–2001), and 213 PhD descendants of his former doctoral students, with 107 being of them from his student John Benedetto (PhD 1964).

-He was one of the co-Editors-in-Chief of the Mathematical Intelligencer.
+He was one of the co-editors-in-chief of the Mathematical Intelligencer.
 In 2012 he became a fellow of the American Mathematical Society.

 He was part of the 2019 class of fellows of the Association for Women in Mathematics.